jacobrigal/learning-journal/learning_markdown.md

 `| What | Why |`

 That's only the top row that names the columns.
-To make it look like the top row that tells you what's in the columns, put this on the second line:
+To make it look like the top row, which tells you what category is in the columns, put this on the second line:

 `| --- | --- |`

-Remember to get the spacing right.
+Remember to get the spacing right (one space on both sides of the three dashes).

 Now add the columns you need.
 Just don't add more or less than the number of table headers you defined at the beginning: